Contents

 - Spare keys may be kept, with agreement in a neighbouring ward, normally in the CD cupboard, clearly labelled and accessible only by qualified staff.

-12.2 Keys to the CD cupboard
+12.2 Keys to the controlled drugs cupboard

 - The CD cupboard key must be kept on the person of the assigned practitioner in charge or designated practitioner nominated by them.